alexpdp7/xn--ix-yja.es/blueprint/setup.md

 ### Domain setup

-* Log in to the YunoHost admin interface.
+* Log in to the YunoHost admin interface at https://yourdomain/yunohost/admin/
 * https://github.com/YunoHost/issues/issues/2405 Gandi instructions are outdated, updating the DNS records automatically is not currently possible without patching.

 ### Reverse DNS